• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Property Taxes – Depending on your local deadlines, you may be able to make three payments, instead of the typical two, in a single year.
 That would mean you would only have to make one payment in the opposite year.
 You pay the same amount in property taxes but increase your deductible amount.
 By doing so, you lower your net after-tax cost.

 Mortgage Payments – You can try and squeeze 13 mortgage payments into one year.
 Bunching payments in this way would allow you to capture more of the mortgage deduction.
 That would also result in having to make only 11 payments the following year.
-Again, the same amount paid to your mortgage, but you lower your net after-tax cost of living in your home.
+Again, the same amount is paid to your mortgage, but you lower your net after-tax cost of living in your home.

 And More Year-End Tax Deductions